Ragmthy/Xintra_Waifu_Uni_Walkthrough/README.md

 ### Breakdown of the Repo:
 I've uploaded the walkthrough in 2 forms:
-- For those who'd like to read it as one [singular whole walkthrough](https://github.com/Ragmthy/Xintra_Waifu_Uni_Walkthrough/tree/main/Complete%20Walkthrough) 📜
+- For those who'd like to read the entire walkthrough as one [singular scroll](https://github.com/Ragmthy/Xintra_Waifu_Uni_Walkthrough/tree/main/Complete%20Walkthrough) 📜

 - For those who'd like to read it part by part as the [lab's network breakdown](https://github.com/Ragmthy/Xintra_Waifu_Uni_Walkthrough/tree/main/Part%201.%20Network%20Diagram) and [the lab's respective sections](https://github.com/Ragmthy/Xintra_Waifu_Uni_Walkthrough/tree/main/Part%202.%20Lab%20Walkthrough) 🕸️📑